aergoio/guide/source/specs/names.rst

 Technical details
 -----------------

 Names are stored in the state of the special account :code:`aergo.name`.
 They are created and updated using special governance transactions.
-Transactions that create or update names are effective after they are mined and entered the block.
 Refer to `transaction types <transaction-types.html>`_ for the technical specification of these actions.
+Governance transactions currently don't require any fee, but the name system requires an amount of 1 aergo to be included in the transaction.

+Transactions that create or update names are effective after they are included in a block.
+That means that you can only refer to new or updated names in the following block.